 Activities at Jacana Camp

 Guides are knowledgeable on about both water and land.
 If you dare, fish for the dangerous tiger fish (some can weigh up to seven kilos), or peek at enormous crocodiles lying in the delta, quiet as tree trunks.
 It is no accident the camp is named after a bird (the jacana is tropical wading bird with floppy feet), since birdlife here is so abundant.
-Enthusiasts can spot Pel's fishing-owl (a large species of owl in the Strigidae family) as well as other Okavango species such as Slaty Egret and African pygmy-goose.
+Enthusiasts can spot Pel's fishing-owl (a large species of owl in the Strigidae family) as well as other Okavango Delta species such as Slaty Egret and African pygmy-goose.
 And while you glide through the reeds in a traditional canoe, look for the tiny frogs.
 Only 1.5 centimeters long, they cling to the reed, and provide a beautiful croaking concert each day.
 Looking for some sporty action?
 Hop in a motorboat and, like the birds surrounding you, feel like you are flying over the water.
 Afterwards, relax in the spacious swimming pool, take an outdoor shower or kick back in a lounge chair (with a cold drink) and look at elephants splashing in the delta.
-This camp is a small paradise, floating in clear delta waters.
+This camp is a small paradise, floating in clear Okavango Delta waters.